- Business Studies

 Latest TwitterTweets by @RutlishSchool

 The Department is fully staffed with a Head of Biology, Head of Chemistry and Head of Physics, as well as 2ic’s for each subject.
 Other responsibilities and representation on key whole school working groups are shared amongst the team.
-We have four experienced technicians, two full-time and two part-time, all of whom are extremely helpful.
-We have a great mix of 12 teaching staff within the Department covering all Science disciplines which shares experience and expertise with the enthusiasm and knowledge of current educational views of the newer members of staff.
+We have four experienced technicians, one full-time and three part-time, all of whom are extremely helpful.
+We have a great mix of 11 teaching staff within the Department covering all Science disciplines which shares experience and expertise with the enthusiasm and knowledge of current educational views of the newer members of staff.

 The Science Department is mostly housed in the Main Building on two floors where there are nine laboratories and two preparation rooms.
 All of the laboratories have interactive whiteboards and the Department is able to take classes to work in the Learning Resources Centre and bookable ICT rooms.
 In the RR6 (sixth form) building we have a purpose built laboratory with full preparation room and storage facilities.

-Enrichment and enhancement activities which have been offered to students include a Science Club in Years 7 and 8 (recently successful in a Brooklands Museum Challenge and a Roehampton University Rocket Challenge) and revision classes for Years 9, 10 and 11.
-After school study support is available once a week for all students.
-Students have taken trips in recent years to the Science Museum, Science Live, Big Bang Fair, Royal Society summer exhibition and St George’s Medical School.
-Smaller groups of students have attended science based activity days and lecture programmes.
+Enrichment and enhancement activities which have been offered to students include a Science Club in Years 7 and 8 and revision classes for Years 9, 10 and 11.
+Students have taken trips in recent years to the Science Museum, The Royal Observatory Greenwich, Fieldwork Centres and Universities.

 The main aim in the Department is to make this an area of the School that students enjoy visiting, where they feel that the lessons are well planned and imaginatively taught by teachers who are in command of their subject with the ability to inspire.
 Our excellent results show we are achieving this.

 Mrs H Nash, Head of Biology